FDSouthern/FDSouthern.github.io/content/chapter01/lib.md

 let (F_F) = fun f g (x,y) -> (f x,g y);;
 ```
-Composition and some kind of 'apply over pairs' (I wonder if this has a name?).
+Composition and 'apply over pairs' (I wonder if this has a name?
+I've seen it mentioned in a paper from Mark Adams comparing HOL systems).

 ```ocaml
 (* ------------------------------------------------------------------------- *)